 Nothing beats a hearty meal than one cooked with the fruits of your labour, or maybe the vegetables!
 The satisfaction derived from growing your own really is one of life's simple pleasures.
 Even if you don't have a large garden, own an allotment or have lots of spare time, you can try growing some windowsill herbs to add to your cooking.
 Or why not grow a colourful chili pepper plant in the conservatory?

 Getting cosy in front of an open fire definitely ticks the box where ‘hygge’ is concerned, but few of us have the luxury of an open fire at home.
 With a firepit you can take the cosiness outside.
-Wrap up warm and invite some friends over to share warming hot chocolate or you can toast marshmallows and make s’mores over your firepit or brazier.
+Wrap up warm and invite some friends over to share warming hot chocolate or you can toast marshmallows and make s’mores over your firepit or barbecue.
 On warmer summer evenings keep warm outside way after the sun has set.

-In the middle of winter, it’s not always easy to get outside.
+In the middle of winter, it's not always easy to get outside.
 A little preparation in autumn though can create highlights of colour in the garden to enjoy from the inside.
-Plant up a bowl of violas or pots of pansies or primulas, or you could add a colourful highlight to your border with a shrub like Cornus 'Winter Flame'.
+Plant up a bowl of violas or pots of pansies or primulas, or you could add a colourful highlight to your border with a shrub like Cornus 'Midwinter Fire'.
 Plant up bulbs in autumn for an early blast of colour next spring instead of looking out to dull, soggy borders.
 Treat your borders to the first glimmer of spring by planting snowdrops and daffodil bulbs in autumn.

 Plant shrubs in your garden that will produce beneficial berries during the cold winter months.
 Not only will the berries brighten your borders, they will be a welcome sight and a free food supply for birds.
 If you're a bird lover, then keep your bird bath topped up with fresh water and your feeders filled with seed and sit back and enjoy watching the wildlife flock to your garden.